linode/docs/docs/development/nodejs/use-selenium-grid-for-parallel-testing.md

 ### Install Dependencies

 When running tests with Selenium, each grid node can only run tests on browsers that have been installed on that node.
 Each browser also requires a separate executable webdriver.
-For this example, you will install Geckodriver and different versions of Firefox on `node-1` and `node-2`.
+For this example, install Geckodriver and different versions of Firefox on `node-1` and `node-2`.

 1. Check the latest release of Geckodriver on the [releases](https://github.com/mozilla/geckodriver/releases) page and download it to `node-1` and `node-2`: